The GSVD: Where are the ellipses?, Matrix Trigonometry, and more: GSVD Applications and their Geometric Interpretations

 for an orthogonal matrix $U$ carries a message of generalization if you know how to read it.
 It is a ratio of components in two orthogonal directions.
 You can call it a slope, or a cotangent, or a tangent.
 What we called horizontal and vertical multiaxes in Figure \ref{fig:elip} may now be labeled in this coordinate system: the between and within axes, following the aforementioned statistics nomenclature.

 The generalization of the vector $v\in \R^p$ example of Section \ref{fig:elip} is a $p \times n$ matrix $M$ of data, each data item being one row of length $n$.
-It is therefore natural geometrically to consider and interpret
+It is therefore natural geometrically to consider and interpret the GSVD as

 The result is $n$ canonical directions for considering between vs within as naturally as comparing human vs yeast, or signal vs noise as we have seen in previous applications.
 The multislope, i.e. the generalized singular values (or perhaps we can call this the ANOVA structure) is $0$ in all but at most $k-1$ directions, owing to the number of columns in $U_2$.